-\end{assumption} \begin{remark} This assumption, if satisfied, implies that $(A_*, B_*)$ is stabilizable. \end{remark} \begin{remark} Matched uncertainties are a common assumption in the direct adaptive control literature \cite{Narendra05,Goodwin_1984}.
+\end{assumption} \begin{remark} Matched uncertainties are a common assumption in the direct adaptive control literature \citep{Narendra05,Goodwin_1984}.
 Many physical systems satisfy this assumption in continuous time.
-In discrete time, any dynamical system expressed as an ARMA model (or equivalently, as a state-space model in controllable canonical form) automatically satisfies this assumption.
-Additionally, if a continuous-time system $(A_*, B_*)$ satisfies \eqref{eqn:matching_condition} for a known Hurwitz pair $(A_m, B_m)$, then it can be shown that the dynamics when discretized with time step $\Delta t$ are "almost matched" in the sense that the discrete-time matched uncertainties have magnitude $\calO(\Delta t)$ and any unmatched uncertainties have magnitude $\calO(\Delta t^2)$. \end{remark} \begin{assumption}[Bounds on the Unknown Parameters] For the matrices $\Theta_{A*}$ and $\Theta_{B*}$ satisfying \eqref{eqn:matching_condition}, there exist known convex, compact sets $S_A \subset \bbR^{m \times n}$ and $S_B \subset \bbR^{m \times m}$ respectively, such that: \begin{enumerate} \item $\Theta_{A*} \in S_A$ and $\|\Theta\|_2 \leq a_{max}$ for all $\Theta \in S_A$; and \item $\Theta_{B*} \in S_B$, and $\det(\Theta) \neq 0$, $\|\Theta\|_2 \leq b_{max}$, and $\|\Theta^{-1}\|_2 \leq \frac{1}{b_{min}}$ for all $\Theta \in S_B$ \end{enumerate} for some constants $a_{max}, b_{max}, b_{min} > 0$. \end{assumption} \begin{remark} $S_A$ and $S_B$ are needed in the algorithm as the parameter estimates $\hat{\Theta}_{At}$ and $\hat{\Theta}_{Bt}$ will be projected to them at every time step.
+In discrete time, any dynamical system expressed as an ARMA model or a state-space model in controllable canonical form automatically satisfies this assumption.
+Additionally, if a continuous-time system $(A_*, B_*)$ satisfies \eqref{eqn:matching_condition} for a known Hurwitz pair $(A_m, B_m)$, then it can be shown that the overall uncertainty in the dynamics when discretized with a small time step $\Delta t$ is dominated by matched uncertainties, in the sense that the resulting discrete-time matched uncertainties have magnitude $\calO(\Delta t)$ and any unmatched uncertainties have magnitude $\calO(\Delta t^2)$. \end{remark} \begin{assumption}[Bounds on the Unknown Parameters] For the matrices $\Theta_{A*}$ and $\Theta_{B*}$ satisfying \eqref{eqn:matching_condition}, there exist known convex, compact sets $S_A \subset \bbR^{m \times n}$ and $S_B \subset \bbR^{m \times m}$ respectively, such that: \begin{enumerate} \item $\Theta_{A*} \in \mathrm{int}(S_A)$ and $\|\Theta\|_\op \leq a_{max}$ for all $\Theta \in S_A$; and \item $\Theta_{B*} \in \mathrm{int}(S_B)$, and $\det(\Theta) \neq 0$, $\|\Theta\|_\op \leq b_{max}$, and $\|\Theta^{-1}\|_\op \leq \frac{1}{b_{min}}$ for all $\Theta \in S_B$ \end{enumerate} for some constants $a_{max}, b_{max}, b_{min} > 0$, where $\mathrm{int}(S)$ denotes the interior of $S$. \end{assumption} \begin{remark} $S_A$ and $S_B$ are needed in the algorithm as the parameter estimates $\hat{\Theta}_{At}$ and $\hat{\Theta}_{Bt}$ will be projected to them at every time step.
 This assumption is written to be as general as possible, but there are clear special cases that satisfy it.
 Assumption \ref{asn:params_bounded}.(i) simply asks for a known upper bound on $\|\Theta_{A*}\|_2$.
 Assumption \ref{asn:params_bounded}.(ii) asks for a known upper bound on $\|\Theta_{B*}\|_2$ and some additional a priori knowledge of $\Theta_{B*}$, including that it is invertible.